DianZhuang1998/Computational-method/Assignment 2/README.md

 # Audio Restoration Assignment II
-Use median filter and cubic spline filter to detect clicks and restore in audio.
+Use Median filter and Cubic Spline filter to detect clicks and restore them in audio.

 ## High-level Description of the project